-Generally, Windows users create a system backup image after installing all device drivers, favourite software and optimizing Windows.
+Generally, Windows users create a system backup image after installing all device drivers, favorite software, and optimizing Windows.
 The backup file can be used if the hard drive ever fails or if you ever want to quickly reinstall Windows without having to go through the tedious reinstallation procedure.

 System Backup Image is present in Windows 7 as well as in Windows 8.
-For some reason, Microsoft has dropped System Image feature from Windows 8.1 update.
-Even though there are plenty of good tools out there to create and restore system backup image, some users might just prefer to have this native tool to create image backup.
+For some reason, Microsoft has dropped System Image feature from the Windows 8.1 update.
+Even though there are plenty of useful tools out there to create and restore system backup image, some users might just prefer to have this built-in tool to create an image backup.

-Follow the given below instructions to create system image in Windows 8.1 without using third-party tools:
+Follow the given below instructions to create a system image in Windows 8.1 without using third-party tools: